RussDev7/TerraTranslate/README.md

 ![T-Translate](https://github.com/RussDev7/TerraTranslate/assets/33048298/5d4b07cb-05a2-4244-97b6-53d69aade0cf)

+## How To Use It?
+There are currently only four easy steps required to use this tool.
+1) Join a server with Terraria.
+2) Launch TerraTranslate.
+3) Select your network device.
+4) Choose languages to translate.

+The console will display all translated messages in simple text.
+TerraTranslate also saves a text log of all messages to your desktop named `TranslatedServerLog.txt`.
+This log contains a more advanced logging including the timestamp, data, length and hex of each message received.

 ## How It Works
 This project works by using a packet sniffer to read the network using the filter `tcp dst port GAMESPORT`.
 This gives the raw binary packet recieved from the Terraria server in the form of hex.
 We can convert this to usable UTF8 text.